YOU ARE RESPONSIBLE FOR THE ACCURACY OF YOUR CITATIONS!

 At no cost, you can:

-With the free version, you can:
+Beware of banner ads, but with the free version, you can:

 Several library databases will generate a citation.
 Look for a "Cite" button on the source's "record" to see if the database you are using provides a citation you can copy and paste into a document.
 As always, double check any citation generator, even the ones found in databases, as errors can occur.
 Specific instructions for EBSOhost and ProQuest databases can be found below.